 Both what you accomplish and how you accomplish it matters.
 I like to use a balanced scorecard approach to results.
 Development and readiness for the future matters as much as bottom line results today.
 People will judge your credibility on your past results (what you have proven you can do), your current results (what you are contributing right now) and also your potential results (what people anticipate you will accomplish in the future).

-We hope learning about the 4 cores is helpful to you and your team.
+In conclusion, we hope learning about the 4 cores is helpful to you and your team.
 Trust is critical to relationships and if you have a high score on all 4 cores – integrity, intent, capabilities and results – you are much more likely to benefit from a trust multiplier.
 If you lack any of the cores expect to pay a trust penalty.

 The team at Lean East trusts that you will benefit from reading this summary.
 The remainder of the book is also worth reading, especially the 13 behaviors common to high-trust leaders.